harding/scaling-book/x.payment_batching/payment_batching.md

 P2WSH), the number of vbytes used to spend them are even larger, so the savings rate will be higher.

-## Problems
+## Concerns

-The fee-reduction benefits of payment batching do create tradeoffs and problems that will need to be addressed by any service using the technique.
+The fee-reduction benefits of payment batching do create tradeoffs and concerns that will need to be addressed by any service using the technique.

-### Delayed gratification
+### Delays

-This is the primary problem with payment batching.
-Although some situations naturally lend themselves to payment batching (e.g.  sending out the company payroll for every employee at the same time), many services primarily send money to users when those users make a withdrawal request.
+This is the primary concern with payment batching.
+Although some situations naturally lend themselves to payment batching (e.g. a mining pool paying hashrate providers in a block the pool mined), many services primarily send money to users when those users make a withdrawal request.
 In order to batch payments, the service must get the user to accept that their payment will not be sent immediately---it